googleapis/google-cloud-cpp/README.md

 You can find detailed instructions on how to install and/or compile all the dependencies for several platforms in the [packaging guide](doc/packaging.md).

-For application developers that prefer to build from source, the quickstart guides for each library (see above) include instructions on how to incorporate the library into your CMake-based or Bazel-based builds.
+For application developers who prefer to build from source, the quickstart guides for each library (see above) include instructions on how to incorporate the library into their CMake-based or Bazel-based builds.

 ## Supported Platforms